parmeped/goLangTest/README.md

 - Read a certain collection on the db.
 - Authorised users group. // Ok
 - Add authorized user. // Ok.
 But since routes are generated in the beginning, and users live in memory, they aren't added
-- Upload files.
+- Upload files with auth.
-- Send message to another user.
+- Send message to another with auth.
 - Group routes. // Ok
 - Implement tests